 … And my daughter is reading in Russian as well as can be expected from a Russian child her age!
 I find it hard to believe my ears when I hear her read in Russian considering that just two months ago she knew about 5 words and no letters at all.
 Even her tutor (she teaches second grade in a public school not far from us, but I found her through Russian classifieds) is amazed at her progress.
-What amuses me is that Anna, of course, doesn’t have active vocabulary yet to comprehend what she is reading.
+What amuses me is that Smarty, of course, doesn’t have active vocabulary yet to comprehend what she is reading.
 I have to translate the meaning back into English for her when she is trying to read Russian books.
-Her tutor compensates for it by making fun projects where she labels words for Anna to read.
+Her tutor compensates for it by making fun projects where she labels words for Smarty to read.
 This lantern with Russian alphabet on it is a pretty neat idea that can be reused for someone learning English letters too.

 I wish I had more age-appropriate language exposure for her.
 Ironically, we have Hebrew, Hindu and French speaking kids in the neighborhood, but no Russians.
 I was contemplating Russian-language summer camp, but she is begging to go to a summer camp in her Y. Hopefully a visit to grandparents will help her to start speaking/understanding more than she does right now, but I am still very pleased with her progress.